nginxinc/nginx-service-mesh/docs/content/get-started/install.md

 ### Images

-NGINX Service Mesh distributes a number of images and pulls additional publicly-accessible third-party container images into your Kubernetes cluster in order to function.
+NGINX Service Mesh will pull multiple required images into your Kubernetes cluster in order to function, some of which are from publicly-accessible third parties.
 For a full list refer to the [Technical Specifications]( {{< ref "/about/tech-specs.md#images" >}} ).
 If you require these images in a private repository, see our [private registry guide]( {{< ref "/guides/private-registry.md" >}} ).

 ## Install the NGINX Service Mesh Control Plane